cathrynploehn-NIST/Visualizationintroduction/Guiding Principles of Information Visualization.md

 Guiding Principles of Information Visualization
 ====

-##Principles of quality visualizations

-Visualization involves the process of encoding and decoding visual information.
-Graphical perception is the decoding of the information in a graph (Cleveland 1994).
+Just like any form of communication, visualization involves the process of encoding and decoding visual information.
+Graphical perception is the decoding of the information in a visualization (Cleveland 1994).
+In order to construct successful visualizations, we need to be aware of the perceptive qualities of different visual elements (line, position, color, etc.).

+Guidelines of constructing effective visualizations come in part from traditional graphic design (alignment, grouping, etc.), human-computer interaction (the gulf of execuation, etc.), statistics, and related fields.
+A study of design principles from related fields is fundamental to producing high quality visualizations.

+I give an overview of some visualization-specific guidelines below.

-###Producing effective visualizations
+##Producing effective visualizations

+Many of these guidelines were developed before interactive visualizations were widely used.

-####Accuracy of visualization building blocks
+###Accuracy of visualization building blocks

+What building blocks are we working with to create visualizations?
 Cleveland and McGill (1984) ranked and empirically validated the accuracy of quantitative perceptual tasks:

 ![Accuracy of Graphical Elements](/images/degreesofaccuracy.gif)